-And then go buy a crock pot or put it on your list for Santa.
+And then go buy a large crock pot or put it on your list for Santa.

 Easy Crock Pot Country Style Pork Shoulder Ribs

-This is how OMT! makes her ribs (when G-Daddy isn’t outside smoking them on the pit) – printable recipe at end of post.
+This is how OMT! cooks her ribs, when G-Daddy isn’t outside smoking them on the pit – if you prefer, I’ve included a printable recipe at end of the post.

-#1: Line those boneless pork ribs on a pan and proceed with the sweet-talk.
+#1: Line those boneless country style pork ribs on a pan and proceed with the sweet-talk.

 Look how fat and plump you are.
 You’re gonna be delicious when I’m done with you!

 Note the rub in the tiny mason jar ~gasp~, which was a gift…I swear.